Muneeb926595/instagram/README.md

 in feature/FEAT4  ---> UserProfile/OtherUser Profile and follow/Unfollow

-in feature/FEAT5  ---> App Search and Add To Favourites
+in feature/FEAT5  ---> App Search , Add To Favourites And Comments + Taging in comments

+in feature/FEAT6  ---> Messenger